I was 18 when I began keeping vigil with all that was lost; which is to say, I began writing.

 Twenty-three years old.

-The twenty-third psalm was read at her graveside.
+The twenty-third psalm was her favorite and read at her graveside.
 I think of it every time I walk the road past the silent repose of the Whetstone.

 I like the version Bobby McFerrin sings.